NI-Tushar/NI-Tushar/README.md

 #### I am a Web and Software Developer
 ![I am a Web and Software Developer](https://media.dev.to/cdn-cgi/image/width=1000,height=420,fit=cover,gravity=auto,format=auto/https%3A%2F%2Fdev-to-uploads.s3.amazonaws.com%2Fi%2Fih809fphbnslllg4rfnh.JPG)

 I am a Web Developer with extensive experience for over 5 years.
-My experties is to create and Website design, graphic design, content writting, Software Developing and many more.
-I design webpage including database and develop full website for personal or an organization like e-commerce or blog.
-I can develop both dynamic and static webpage.
+My expertise is in creating and Website design, Web Application development, Software development, and many more.
+I design webpage including databases and develop full websites for personal or an organization like e-commerce or blog.
+I can develop both dynamic and static web pages.
 I can write or create content for the webpage or full website.
 Besides I can develop Software for a company to operate their daily task and activity.
 I do the graphics things.
 I can design a logo or banner for you.

 Skills: React / PHP/ Laravel / JavaScript / HTML / CSS / MySQL / Python / Python Library / Machine Learning With Python